 About MaxLite (www.maxlite.com)

 MaxLite has been committed to providing energy-efficient lighting products since 1993.
 One of the first movers into LED technology in the industry, MaxLite offers an extensive line of quality, certified indoor and outdoor LED lamps and luminaires.
 A five-time recipient of the ENERGY STAR Partner of the Year Award for its industry leadership, MaxLite continues to be at the forefront of energy-efficient technologies through the innovative research and development capabilities of its teams and facilities in New Jersey, Indiana and California.
-For more information, call 800-555-5629, email firstname.lastname@example.org, or follow us on LinkedIn, Facebook, Twitter and Instagram.
+MaxLite is a nationally certified Minority Business Enterprise (MBE) by the National Minority Supplier Diversity Council.
+For more information, call 800-555-5629, email email@example.com, or follow us on LinkedIn, Facebook, Twitter and Instagram.